davidralphlewis/binaryephemera/_notes/Availability Heuristic.md

 As such we overestimate the risk for things that are vivid and intense.

-Kind of twisted version of the [[negativity-bias]], this is a way our brain makes shortcuts by focusing the immediate and the emotional.
+Kind of twisted version of the [[Negativity Bias]], this is a way our brain makes shortcuts by focusing the immediate and the emotional.

 A way to combat this is to use [[Red Teaming]]  although it is often difficult to completely overcome it.